kelseybrianne/code-quiz/pseudocode.md

 # What kinds of actions does my application need to do?

 - start action
-function startGame () { ... }
+function startGame () { ... }✅

-    - hide welcome
+    - hide welcome:
     function hideWelcome () { ... } ✅

-    - display the next question
+    - display the next question:
-    function displayNextQuestion () { ... }
+    function displayNextQuestion () { ... } ✅

     - start the countdown timer ✅

-- answer a question
+- answer a question ✅

-    - validate the users choice (display the answer result)
+    - validate the users choice (display the answer result)✅

-        - IF the choice is wrong, subtract time by 10
+        - IF the choice is wrong, subtract time by 10 ✅

-    - display the next question
+    - display the next question✅

-    - display the answer result
+    - display the answer result✅

 - end the game

-    - Stop the timer from counting down (clearInterval)
+    - Stop the timer from counting down (clearInterval) ✅

+    - Display All done/Time's up page ✅

+- Highscores

+    - Display HighScores page